mviereck/x11docker/README.md

  - Authentication via MIT-MAGIC-COOKIES.
 Separate Xauthority file, it is _not_  ~/.Xauthority

 #pulseaudio sound support
  x11docker supports pulseaudio sound over tcp.
-For this to use, pulseaudio needs to be installed on host and in guest.
+For this to use, pulseaudio needs to be installed on host and in docker image.

 #GUI for x11docker
 There is a comfortable GUI for x11docker.
 To run x11docker-gui, you need to install 'kaptain'.